 When applicable, the Board of Directors shall appoint a Nominating Committee, as

 provided in these Bylaws.
-In addition, the Board of Directors shall appoint other committees as
+In addition, the Board of Directors may appoint other committees as

 - deemed appropriate in carrying out its purposes.

 ARTICLE X

 BOOKS AND RECORDS

 The books, records and papers of the Association shall at all times, during reasonable business hours, be subject to inspection by any Member.
 The Declaration, the Certificate of Formation and the Bylaws of the Association shall be available for inspection by any Member at the principal office of the Association, where copies may be purchased at reasonable cost.